NeLy-EPFL/flygym/doc/source/api_ref/olfaction.rst

 Olfaction
 =========

-Olfaction is simulated by calculating odor intensities at the locations of the antennae and the maxillary palps.
-This is accomplished by adding position sensors to the relevant body segments and calculating distance of these sensors from the odor sources.
-The intensities are then emulated through a difussion relationship.
+Olfaction is the sense of smell.
+Olfactory experience is simulated by calculating odor intensities at the locations of the antennae and maxillary palps.
+More precisely, this is accomplished by adding position sensors to the relevant body segments and calculating the distance between these sensors and the odor sources.
+Intensities are then emulated through a diffusion relationship.

 To enable this calculation, the ``BaseArena`` has the following methods.
-The user does not have to specifically implement them if odor is not enabled.
+The user does not have to specifically implement them if an odor is not enabled.

 .. automethod:: flygym.mujoco.arena.BaseArena.get_olfaction
     :noindex: